Brixel/MusicRestService/README.md

 Because all of these routes are making the main.go file messy, we are going to create a type that handles all of our requests.
 A controller.
 Just like with the models, we are going to create a separate folder for that, "controllers".

 In the controller we create the basic functions to create an instance and the methods to handle the requests.

+We create a new TrackController in the main function and use it's methods for handling the requests.